Advice for family members whose loved one can’t seem to grasp recovery

 Addiction is a disease that is characterized by cycles of relapse and remission.
 As much as family members would like to send their addicted loved ones to a treatment center and have them emerge healed, it’s not always possible.
 Without a solid program of recovery in place, the individual is just one drink or drug away from falling back into old patterns.
 Occasionally, treatment takes several tries before it sticks.

-“Stigma and ignorance are still some of the biggest issues we face in addiction treatment,” says Al Young, director of TRADITIONS Recovery Center — a residential drug and alcohol rehab facility designed for adult men who are struggling with chemical dependency.
 There is a wealth of erroneous information surrounding the industry that claims substance abuse is not only treatable, but curable as well.
 Once people buy into the notion that there is no known cure, they are able to let go of unrealistic expectations and trust the process.

 Rather than get discouraged because a loved one has made several attempts to get sober at various treatment facilities, Young shares his perspective: “Consider each experience as part of the overall outcome — a continuum of care, if you will.
 The addict isn’t starting over; instead, he is continuing his journey toward recovery.”
 The crucial component of achieving success long after treatment is to select the best facility for your loved one’s needs, one that will address the underlying issues of his or her addiction.